 The teacher, as a role model, motivates students to develop a love of learning.
 Current educational practices which enhance the learning process include the use of: the integrated language approach, multimedia and technological resources, cooperative learning activities, math and science manipulatives, and problem solving techniques.

 Evaluations at Saint Teresa Regional School are formal and informal in nature and are used to insure sequential progress in basic skills and to provide remediation as well as enrichment activities in all subject areas.
-Students are evaluated annually by the administration of the IOWA Test of Basic Skills.
-Report cards, progress reports, tests and writing folders are sent home on a regular basis.
+Students are evaluated annually by the administration of the Renaissance Star Testing program, report cards, progress reports, tests and writing folders are sent home on a regular basis.
 One formal parent/teacher conference is scheduled in the fall and/or winter months for each student.
 Additional parent/teacher conferences are scheduled by the teacher and/or parents upon request.
 The principal evaluates each teacher throughout the year.
 Observations are intended to assist teachers to continue their growth as educators and to encourage areas of strength.
 All students are encouraged to think positively, to respect and cooperate with one another and to strive to achieve to the best of their abilities.

 Through the competence of a responsible and dedicated faculty, Saint Teresa Regional School strives to help students to develop spiritually, morally, intellectually, socially, and physically.
 The education of the child in Saint Teresa Regional School is important not only to his/her individual destiny, but it is directed to forming persons in community.
 The building of community in all areas of life is the heart of education.
 Religious instruction in Saint Teresa Regional School is the underlying reality in which the students’ experiences of learning and living achieve coherence and meaning.
 Instruction in human knowledge and skills derive their most profound significance from God’s plan for His creation.
 A love and appreciation of the Holy Eucharist fosters the growth of Christian community in our students.